semaver/core-stack/packages/reflector/README.md

 //---CONSTRUCTOR---------------------------------------------------------------------------

-// Returns the constructor of a class (decorated or not) const baseConstructor: Constructor<SomeClass> = reflector.getConstructor();
+// Returns the constructor class member (decorated or not).
+NEVER undefined:
+// if neither the constructor nor its parameters carry any decorator, a synthesized
+// non-decorated constructor is returned, with parameters derived from the class's
+// known constructor parameter count.
+Contrast with getDecoratedConstructor(),
+// which returns undefined when nothing is decorated. const baseConstructor: Constructor<SomeClass> = reflector.getConstructor();

 //---METHOD---------------------------------------------------------------------------------